Article and photo by the City of Ventura.

 Imagine your neighborhood without a single tree.
 Or your favorite park, hiking trail, or beachfront promenade without the aesthetics and shade of our urban forest.
 Much of Ventura’s charm and character are the result of our beautiful community landscape that is fundamental to our health.

 Trees improve our quality of life and environment in several important ways.
 They help clean the air by “catching” airborne pollutants such as carbon monoxide and carbon dioxide, and by producing oxygen which helps replace the oxygen we, and our vehicles, consume.
-Planting trees remains one of the least expensive, most effective means of drawing excess CO₂ from the atmosphere.
+Planting trees remains one of the least expensive, most effective means of drawing excess CO? from the atmosphere.
 Trees also cool our streets, lowering temperatures in the shade by about 10 degrees.
 Aesthetically, street trees unify a streetscape and provide visual interest for pedestrians and motorists.
 Large, mature street trees are considered the most important indicator of attractiveness in a community.
+We are trying out best to promote the idea of the carbon negative purchase to those who visit our stores, so we can continue our trend of creating a pollution and CO2 free environment.

 Ventura’s Parks and Recreation Department is responsible for more than 30,000 city trees, and during the last year it added 225 new trees to our tree inventory citywide.
 These, along with trees on private property and in the city’s Barranca make up the rich and varied mosaic that is Ventura’s urban forest.